Who looks outside, dreams; who looks inside, awakens — Carl Jung

 To explore these questions, researchers use a variety of observational, experimental, theoretical, phenomenological, and neurological approaches.
 Research areas include studies of the psycho-spiritual evolution of individuals reflected in dreams, accelerated healing in conscious dreaming and varieties of dream states and experiences, including lucid dreaming.

-Dream Research from the Spiritual Perspective: An interview with the DRI’s Co-Founder and Director , Dr Nigel Hamilton, and Noel Bell
+Dream Research from the Spiritual Perspective: An interview with the DRI’s Founding Director, Dr Nigel Hamilton, and Noel Bell

 Meet Our Team

-Nigel Hamilton, Founding Director, DRI & CCPE, Ph.D., Dipl.
-Clinical Psychotherapy and Social Psychiatry.
+Dr. Nigel Hamilton, Founding Director, DRI & CCPE, Ph.D., Dipl.
+Clinical Psychotherapy & Social Psychiatry.

-Melinda Powell co-founded and directs the DRI.
-She has also served as Vice President of the International Association for the Study of Dreams.
+Melinda co-founded and advises the DRI.
+She has served as Vice President of the International Association for the Study of Dreams.
 Melinda has developed and teaches the practice of ‘Lucid Surrender’.
-Her writings on lucid dreaming have appeared in a variety of publications.
-She is currently researching spiritual and religious experiences in dreams.
+She is the author of The Hidden Lives of Dreams (2020) [email protected]